wes-o/ds-jupyter-docker/data/README.md

 Store your project data in subfolders and add any README files to enhance the description of your work.

+- `/model`: One or many versions for data model process.

 - `/output`: Final versions of data files.

 - `/processed`: Data files created from data cleaning and preprocessing.